-Read Chapter 1 for an overview of Orbix.
-Chapter 2 shows how you can use code-generation genies to build a distributed application quickly and easily.
-Chapter 3 describes in detail the basic steps in building client and server programs.
+Read "Introduction to Orbix" for an overview of Orbix.
+"Getting Started with Orbix" shows how you can use code-generation genies to build a distributed application quickly and easily.
+"First Application" describes in detail the basic steps in building client and server programs.
 Subsequent chapters expand on those steps by focusing on topics that are related to application development.